Botspot/pi-apps/CODE_OF_CONDUCT.md

 Pi-Apps is a collection of app installation scripts (mostly open source projects, but also include proprietary apps) that aims to make software installation easier on Raspberry Pi and other compatible devices.

-This is like the quote of this project where is says:
+This is like the quote of this project where it says:
 > Let's be honest: Linux is harder to master than Windows.
 Sometimes it's not user-friendly, and following an outdated tutorial may break your Raspberry Pi's operating system.
 > There is no centralized software repository, except for the apt repositories which lack many desktop applications.
 > Surely there is a better way! **There is.**